What are you searching for?

 CPR training

-Having the right first aid knowledge can save lives.
-Knowing that your babysitter can jump into action in an emergency is great peace of mind while you’re out and about.
+Having the proper first aid knowledge can save lives.
+Knowing that your babysitter can jump into action in an emergency is a great peace of mind while you’re out and about.
 From choking to head bangs, or even drowning, a CPR course is always worth checking for.

 Qualifications

 Some babysitters will also have qualifications up their sleeve, while others are doing it as a side hustle while pursuing a different career path.
-It’s up to you whether you’re specifically looking for someone with qualifications, just bear in mind they likely will charge more.
+It’s up to you whether you’re specifically looking for someone with qualifications; bear in mind that they will likely charge more.

-This is one of those questions that often stumps a lot of parents.
-Exactly what is the difference between a babysitter and a nanny.
+This is one of those questions that often stumps many parents.
+Precisely what is the difference between a babysitter and a nanny?

 • A nanny is a career babysitter.
-They usually have one or two families they look after on a regular basis each week.
+They usually have one or two families they look after regularly each week.
 This is their career.

 • A babysitter is a casual position.
 These are the people you call on for that odd night out!